EvanHahn/evanhahn-dot-com/_posts/2013-05-29-understanding-express-3.md

       response.render("index", { message: "I love anime" });
     });

 Express adds a method to `response`, called `render`.
-It does a bunch of smart stuff, but it basically looks at the view engine and views directory (the stuff we defined earlier) and renders `index.jade`.
+It does a bunch of smart stuff, but it basically looks at the view engine and views directory (the stuff we defined earlier) and renders `index.pug`.

-The last step (I suppose it could be the first step) is to install Jade, because it's not bundled with Express.
+The last step (I suppose it could be the first step) is to install Pug, because it's not bundled with Express.
 Add it to your `package.json` or `npm install` it.

 If you get all of this set up, you'll see [this page](http://evanhahn.com/wp-content/uploads/2013/05/anime.html).
 [Here's all the source code.](https://gist.github.com/EvanHahn/5673968)